 How to Make Stuffed Sweet Potatoes

-This recipe is best when you cook the pork loin in a slow cooker, so my first step is always to prepare the slow cooker and add in the meat that has been coated in the seasoning blend.
+This recipe is best when you cook the pork loin in a slow cooker, so my first step is always to prepare the slow cooker.
+I then season the meat and sear in a hot skillet on all sides for about 45 seconds to 1 minute.
+Then transfer the seared meat to the slow cooker.

 In the slow cooker, you will also pour the broth and onion.
 Set your pork loin on top of the onions in the slow cooker, then close the lid and cook on low for 8-9 hours.
 If in a hurry, you can also cook on high for 4-5 hours.